camwestwood/xapi/recipes/video/uxapi/video-viewed-input.md

-This is the input file for a library-viewed-econtent event.
+This is the input file for a video-viewed event.

 Data should be supplied as a UTF-8 Tab Separated File called videoviewed.tsv.